 For those who want to refresh the appearance of wardrobes that use melamine materials, a good countertop resurfacing product such as Rust-Oleum’s Countertop Transformations works best.

-A urethane-reinforced acrylic paint like INSL-X Cabinet Coat will also work great as it sticks better and helps in hiding the scratches and imperfections.
+A urethane-reinforced acrylic paint like INSL-X Cabinet Coat will also work great as it sticks better and helps hide scratches and imperfections.

-In this article, I will try to cover in detail what is melamine, should it be painted, and how to paint it correctly for a long last finishing.
+In this article, I will try to cover in detail what melamine is, whether it should be painted, and how to paint it correctly for a long last finishing.